 HDR10+ Adaptive: Optimal Picture Quality Regardless of Your Room’s Lighting Condition

-One of the reasons that movie theatres have been so popular is due to the immersive screen experiences they provide.
+One of the reasons that movie theaters have been so popular is due to the immersive screen experiences they provide.
 This is because the viewing experience as intended by the director – including audio, lighting and picture quality – can be exactly replicated.

-Not only do movie theatres provide lifelike pictures and visuals in ultra-high resolution, but they also control the amount of ambient light in the room in order to highlight the scene shown on the screen.
-Given that these theatres are built specially to provide such conditions, the at-home experience is never quite the same given that it is harder to control the amount of light in a room depending on the time of day.
+Not only do movie theaters provide lifelike pictures and visuals in ultra-high resolution, but they also control the amount of ambient light in the room in order to highlight the scene shown on the screen.
+Given that these theaters are built specially to provide such conditions, the at-home experience is never quite the same given that it is harder to control the amount of light in a room depending on the time of day.

 The answer lies within Samsung Electronics’ 2021 Neo QLED TVs, which come with the latest HDR10+ Adaptive standard.
-Not only do the TVs provide premium viewing experiences, but they are also able to optimise the picture quality regardless of any reflection, luminance and interference brought about by the indoor lighting condition.
+Not only do the TVs provide premium viewing experiences, but they are also able to optimize the picture quality regardless of any reflection, luminance and interference brought about by the indoor lighting condition.
 Samsung Newsroom has pulled the curtains back to find out what HDR10+ Adaptive is and just how it works.

 True-to-Life Picture Quality for Impactful Viewing

 HDR10+ is the latest advanced High Dynamic Range technology, which Samsung has been incorporating into their UHD and above TVs since 2017 and is also featured in the 2021 Neo QLED TVs.
-It intelligently adapts your TV to optimally display UHD content the way it was meant to be seen with all the true-to-life highlights and shadow details.
-HDR10+ uses dynamic tone mapping to enhance the colour and contrast and directs the screen to accurately display high dynamic range content on a scene-by-scene or even on a frame-by-frame basis.
+It intelligently adapts your TV to optimally display UHD content the way it was meant to be seen with all the true-to-life highlight and shadow details.
+HDR10+ uses dynamic tone mapping to enhance the color and contrast and directs the screen to accurately display high dynamic range content on a scene-by-scene or even on a frame-by-frame basis.

 HDR10+ is a royalty-free, open standard, accessible to any device maker to adopt and certify their own compatible devices using HDR10+ metadata syntax.
 This means that Samsung has been able to build complete control over on-screen picture quality into their TV lineup for true-to-life viewing experiences.
 HDR10+’s metadata also offers flexible reference tone and mapping curve definition for content creators, such as film producers and engineers, allowing them to deliver more impactful images exactly as they intend them to be seen.